SimoNonnis/redux/README.md

 If an action creator needs to read the current state, perform an API call, or cause a side effect, like a routing transition, it should return an async action instead of an action.

+### Async Action
+An async action is a value that is sent to a dispatching function, but is not yet ready for consumption by the reducer.
+It will be transformed by middleware into an action (or a series of actions) before being sent to the base dispatch() function.
+Async actions may have different types, depending on the middleware you use.
+They are often asynchronous primitives, like a Promise or a thunk, which are not passed to the reducer immediately, but trigger action dispatches once an operation has completed.

+### Middleware
+A middleware is a higher-order function that composes a dispatch function to return a new dispatch function.
+It often turns async actions into actions.

+Middleware is composable using function composition.
+It is useful for logging actions, performing side effects like routing, or turning an asynchronous API call into a series of synchronous actions.

+See applyMiddleware(...middlewares) for a detailed look at middleware.

+### Store
+A store is an object that holds the application's state tree.

+There should only be a single store in a Redux app, as the composition happens on the reducer level.

+* dispatch(action) is the base dispatch function described above.
+* getState() returns the current state of the store.
+* subscribe(listener) registers a function to be called on state changes.
+* replaceReducer(nextReducer) can be used to implement hot reloading and code splitting.
+Most likely you won't use it.

+## API Reference